tylpk1216/kobo-libra2-uhid-module/README.md

 My Logitech R500 can't work on Kobo Libra 2 so I try to check the problem.
 Finally, I rebuild the uhid.ko and it works with R500.

+Because Kobo Clare 2E has the same issue of bluetooth, you could use this project concept to support your bluetooth device.
+I use kobo-libra2-uhid-module to use my Logitech R500 on Kobo Clare 2E.

 # How to use it

 For version 4.31.19086